bboylen/Remixify/README.md

 ## Features
 - OAuth authentication through Spotify
+- Web session is stored via a cookie on the user's browser
-- User's playlists are loaded into sidebar
+- User's playlists are loaded into sidebar and can be selected for display
-- Selecting a playlist populates the main section with all of the songs in the playlist
+- Remixed playlists are created on Spotify and saved in Remixify's database
+- Filters playlists grabbed from Spotify, so remixed ones are displayed separately

+## Setup

+Installation:
+`npm install && npm run install-client && npm run install-server`

+Start:
+`npm start`

+Build:
+`npm build`